DeadliestDemon/System-Design-Obsidian/Building Blocks of a System/Distributed Cache/Distributed Cache.md

 2. **CDN Caching —** CDN === Caching, for faster delivery of web-services
 3. **Web Server caching —** Web servers can also cache requests, and can serve static and dynamic content directly, without having to contact application servers.
 4. **Database Caching —**
 5. **Application Caching —** In-memory caches such as Memcached and Redis are key-value stores between your application and your data storage.
 Since the data is held in RAM, it is much faster than typical databases where data is stored on disk.
-RAM is more limited than disk, so c*ache invalidation algorithms such as least recently used (LRU) can help invalidate 'cold' entries and keep 'hot' data in RAM.* Generally, you should try to avoid file-based caching, as it makes cloning and auto-scaling more difficult.
+RAM is more limited than disk, so *cache invalidation algorithms such as least recently used (LRU) can help invalidate 'cold' entries and keep 'hot' data in RAM.* Generally, you should try to avoid file-based caching, as it makes cloning and auto-scaling more difficult.
     1. **Caching at database query level —** Whenever you query the database, hash the query as a key and store the result in the cache.
 Issues: Hard to delete a cached result with complex queries, If one piece of data changes such as a table cell, you need to delete all cached queries that might include the changed cell.
     2. **Caching at object level —** Similar to what you do with your application code.
 Have your application assemble the dataset from the database into a class instance or a data structure(s): Remove the object from the cache if its underlying data has changed; Allows for asynchronous processing: workers assemble objects by consuming the latest cached object